-Issaquah Salmon Hatchery update for 2021: According to their Facebook page, people have seen a few fish in Issaquah Creek as of Sept.
-1. Hatchery tours will resume the week of Sept.
-13 (here’s how to sign up!), and in the meantime, here’s a tip: Look into the water from the bridge over West Sunset Way, and you might spot a salmon!
+Issaquah Salmon Hatchery update for 2022: According to their Facebook page, people have seen a few fish in Issaquah Creek as of Sept.
+1. Sign up for a group tour (here’s how to sign up!), and in the meantime, here’s a tip: Look into the water from the bridge over West Sunset Way, and you might spot a salmon!

 It’s salmon spawning season!
 A great time to visit the Issaquah Salmon Hatchery for an up-close look at hundreds of salmon swimming up Issaquah Creek and in holding tanks.
 My kids and I enjoyed this enrichment experience and recommend it to anyone interested in learning more about this fascinating Northwest species and its life cycle.

 We had been to the hatchery many times before, but my sons Nikhil, 9, and Simon, 6, had no idea what to expect this time around, with COVID-19 social-distancing rules in place.
 We went with lunches packed, masks in hand and a Plan B to stop at one of the many local streams to check for salmon, in case the hatchery was closed or crowded.

 Taking a quick 40-minute drive from Woodinville into downtown Issaquah (many restaurants open with outdoor seating, by the way), we parked near the Issaquah Salmon hatchery (free 2-hour street parking available on all sides of the facility).
 The entrance, cornered off by large orange cones and plastic netting, gives the appearance that the facility was under construction, but it’s open.

 Volunteers greeted us at a covered table equipped with brochures and a tour sign-up sheet.
 Walk-up tours are welcome, but reserve a time online for guaranteed access.
 Tours are limited to groups of five and last roughly 40 minutes.